 I was 10 years old when Lost came out, and luckily had parents who were fine with us watching television late into the evening, as long as we were all watching together.
 Lost was one of the shows on our weekly roster, which later grew to include gems like the George Michael-centric Eli Stone (read about it) and House.

-Lost was special, though, because Lost was agonizing.
+Lost was special, though, because Lost was agonising.
 And confusing.
 And required endless scholarship.
 My friends and I dug through each episode searching for meaning even where there wasn’t any, picking at it like the last bit of lobster meat in the claw.
-Lost was the centerpiece around which many of my most inspired discussions took place.
+Lost was the centrepiece around which many of my most inspired discussions took place.

 Lost, at first, seemed like it would be more a tale of teamwork and survival than a sweeping mythological allegory, involving time travel, miracle cures, and polar bears.
-On September 22 (yes, today) of some parallel reality, Oceanic Flight 815 crash-landed on a lush, mysterious island, leaving a diverse group of characters to discover the island’s secrets.
+On 22nd September of some parallel reality, Oceanic Flight 815 crash-landed on a lush, mysterious island, leaving a diverse group of characters to discover the island’s secrets.
 Things got weird from there.

 The only slightly comparable contemporary equivalent to Lost is Game of Thrones.
 Yet while the feverish conversation following each episode is the same, watching Lost was certainly a more arduous experience than watching Game of Thrones.
 Lost had none of Game of Thrones’ mass appeal, nor its knack of pandering to audiences with dragons and twists based in character, not in metaphysics and smoke monsters.